-Section 3: Bills are paid by the Treasurer; all checks exceeding $3,000 shall be signed by two Officers.
+Section 3: Bills are paid by the Treasurer; all checks exceeding $2,000 shall be signed by two Officers.

-Section 4: A qualified person shall conduct a thorough annual review of all financial transactions at least once every Rotary Year.
+Section 4: A qualified person other than the current Treasusrer shall conduct a thorough annual review of all financial transactions at least once every Rotary Year.

 Section 5: Club Members will receive an annual financial statement of the Club as soon after the end of each Rotary Year as is feasible.
 A mid-year financial report, with current and previous year income and expenses, is presented at the annual meeting.
 Periodic budget updates are presented to the Board at each Board meeting.